stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 ---

 ### Reflection Idea:
-- Have a look at what you wrote at the beginning of the service.
-- Has what you wrote down happened?
-What else needs to happen?

-- Let the Bible read you and help others.
-How?
-[The Word 1-2-1](https://www.theword121.com/)
+- How are Christians meant to be different to other people?
+- Are you different?
+- Has anyone ever asked you about being a Christian?
+- Why/why not do you think
+- How will you answer if you think?